• Day 01 Drive from Kathmandu to Syabrubesi (1,550m / 5,085ft) – 7-8 hours

 • Day 03 Hike from Lama Hotel to Langtang Village (3,430m) – 6 to 7 Hours

-The third day of the Langtang valley trek starts with a warm breakfast at Lama Hotel.
-The trail today is beautiful and peaceful.
+Today your journey starts with a warm breakfast at Lama Hotel.
+You begin walking through thick forests.
 You will walk through lush rhododendron, oak, and bamboo forests, following the Langtang River.
-The path gradually ascends, and the sound of the river creates a relaxing atmosphere.
+It makes the walk calm and refreshing.

-After three hours of trekking, you will reach Ghodatabela (2,800m / 9,186ft).
-This small settlement is surrounded by green hills and offers breathtaking views.
+After about three hours, you reach a place called Ghodatabela.
+This place was once a horse stable.
+You can rest here for a while.
+There is a checkpoint here.
 Here, you must register your trekking permits at the tourist police checkpoint.
 If lucky, you might spot a red panda in the nearby forests.

 • Meals: Breakfast+Lunch+Dinner